 The small village of Lochrist was once the heart of Le Conquet.
-This is where the Sainte-Croix church used to be, but was dismanteled and moved 2 km to the centre of Le Conquet in 1856, due to the population shift 1.
+This is where the Sainte-Croix church used to be.
+However, it was dismanteled and moved 2 km to the centre of Le Conquet in 1856, due to the shifting population 1.

 It is also where the Le Conquet cemetery and the Saint-Michel chapel are still located.
-So you need to enter the cemetery to visit it.
+That is why you need to enter the cemetery to visit it.

 Under a barrel vault, the interior is sober but functional.

 One is surprised to note here the presence of a balustrade separating the public and the space reserved for religious services.
 The remains of a partition suggests the rule imposed by the Monarchy to reserve privileged sites to the local gentry and nobles or perhaps for the monks from St-Mathieu's Abbey.

 Behind the altar, there is a large stained-glass window.
 It is neither signed nor dated.
 However, from its style, it can be assumed that it was probably made at the beginning of the XXth century.

 To the left is Saint Corentin, represented as a bishop, with a fish at his feet.
 Indeed, tradition has it, that this 5th century saint had the particularity of being brought fish every day that had come back to life after being eaten.
 It is said that he offered this kind of miraculous dinner to King Gradlon who, both amazed and delighted, appointed him Bishop of Quimper.

 In the centre, Saint Peter is holding the key to paradise in his right hand.